rosswd/challenged-by-code/README.md

 - you find yourself not being able to do things others seem to do with ease, like nested loops
-- you cannot actually make anything, although you can watch someone do it and/or you can copy and paste their code
+- you cannot actually make anything, although you can watch someone else do it or copy/paste their code

 `daily.md` contains most of the challenges. `search.md` lists places to search for code - useful if you are learning about a function or concept and want some